abelgacem/topix-jk-site-it/docs/list/topix/README.md

 title: Pubme
 ---

 [//]: #(Reference)
 [homepage]: {{ "/index" | absolute_url }}

 # [&larr;][homepage] Project > Topix
-# Decscription
+# Description

-create a documentation hub
+Create a documentation hub.

 # Purpose

-- Define a single point of reference for the documentation whatever the domain is.
+- Define a single point of reference for the documentation.
-- Define a common terminology that is shared by all topics of all domains.
+- Establish a common terminology shared by all topics.
-- Unify the Writing and conception of the documentation to ensure a cohesive approach across technical guides, user manuals, project specifications, policies, terminologies, tutorials, procesceses, etc.
+- Unify the writing and conception of documents to ensure a cohesive approach across technical guides, user manuals, project specifications, policies, tutorials, and processes.
 - Author documentation once in English and enable readers to access it in any language.
 - leverage the full capabilities of a Git repository and codebase (security, release, collaboration, review, ...).
-- Implement automation for generating cross-references between related documents within the hub, improving navigation and context for users.
+- Implement automation for generating cross-references between related documents, improving navigation and context.
 - Establish clear learning paths for users to explore:
   - Processes
   - Topics within specific domains
   - Tutorials

 # Documentation Structure